StatisKit/AutoWIG/doc/install/docker.rst

     $ docker run -i -t -p 8888:8888 statiskit/autowig:v1.0.0

 For convenience, examples are presented in  **Jupyter** notebooks.
-You can therefore proceed as follows to run examples:
+You can therefore proceed -- in the container's terminal -- as follows to run examples:

 1. Launch the Jupyter notebook with the following command